lablup/beps/drafts/BEP-1012-RBAC/BEP-1012-RBAC-feature-spec.md

   1. Multiple Role Assignments (one per scope)
   2. Object Permissions for specific resources in other scopes

-### Scope Deletion Policy

-When deleting a scope (Domain, Project, or User), the RBAC system enforces strict policies to prevent accidental data loss while providing flexibility when needed.

-**Default Behavior (Cascade Rejection)**:

-By default, the system rejects scope deletion if any dependent Roles or Role Assignments exist:

-- **Soft-delete scope**: System checks for Roles bound to this scope
-  - If Roles exist: Returns an error listing all affected Roles
-  - Admin must explicitly soft-delete or hard-delete Roles first
-  - This ensures administrators are aware of all permission structures before deletion

-- **Hard-delete scope**: System checks for Roles bound to this scope
-  - If Roles exist: Returns an error listing all affected Roles
-  - Admin must explicitly hard-delete all Roles and their Role Assignments first
-  - This prevents permanent loss of permission definitions without explicit action

-**Force Delete Option**:

-For administrative convenience and bulk operations, the system provides a force delete option:
-- **Hard-delete with force**: When enabled, automatically hard-deletes all dependent entities
-  - Automatically hard-deletes all Roles bound to the scope
-  - All Role Assignments for those Roles are also hard-deleted
-  - Irreversible - use with caution

-**System Role Protection**:

-System-generated Roles (Domain Admin, Project Admin, User Owner) follow the same deletion rules:
-- Cannot be individually deleted while the scope exists
-- Are automatically managed when the scope is deleted
-- When force delete is used, system roles are deleted along with the scope

-**Examples**:

-**Example 1: Safe deletion (default behavior)**
-1. Admin attempts to hard-delete Project-A
-2. System finds 3 Roles bound to project-A and 15 Role Assignments using those Roles
-3. System rejects the deletion with an error message listing all affected Roles
-4. Admin must either manually delete the Roles first or use force delete option

-**Example 2: Force deletion**
-1. Admin hard-deletes Project-A with force option enabled
-2. System automatically hard-deletes 15 Role Assignments, then 3 Roles, then the scope
-3. All entities are permanently removed

-**Best Practices**:
-- Review all Roles before deleting a scope
-- Use soft-delete for scopes that might be restored
-- Reserve force delete for cleanup operations and testing environments
-- Always verify in staging before force-deleting production scopes

 ### Administrative Safeguards

 The RBAC system includes safeguards to prevent accidental loss of administrative access while maintaining operational flexibility.